All Episodes

 Zero.

-There's no vanillin in the shroud.
+There's no vanillin in the Shroud.

 So I don't want to bore you with these details, but they're very important.

-They're not boring at all.
+They're not very important at all.

 tucker carlson